FeatureBaseDB/featurebase-examples/bigdata-set/README.md

 A more detailed guide for starting FeatureBase is available [here](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-simple#readme).

 ## Install Requirements
-To run this applicationj, you will need to install a few Python libraries.
+To run this application, you will need to install a few Python libraries.
 To install these automatically, run the following:

 ```
 pip3 install -r requirements.txt